SoarGroup/SoarGroup.github.io/docs/soar_manual/03_SyntaxOfSoarPrograms.md

 The fourth type of action that can occur in productions is called a _right-hand side function_.
-Right-hand side functions allow productions to create side effects other than changing work- ing memory.
+Right-hand side functions allow productions to create side effects other than changing working memory.
 The RHS functions are described below, organized by the type of side effect they have.

 ##### Stopping and pausing Soar